shaunlebron/ClojureScript-Syntax-in-15-minutes/README.md

 ```

 If the first element of a list is a __macro__, then the rest of the elements
-are passed to it unevaluated, then the resulting value of the call is evaluated.
+are passed to it unevaluated, but the resulting value of the call is evaluated.
 Let's illustrate that difference with the following diagram:

 ![calls](img/calls.png)

-This difference in evaluation allows macros to act like code-generating
+This difference in evaluation allows macros to act as code-generating
 functions.
 For example, the `defn` macro expands to `def` and `fn`, as we used
 separately in a previous example: